JohnathanPi/Visual-ML/README.md

     in the tree, however that idea was scrapped when on large trees, the splits became barely visible !

-  * Parsing the manual data:
+  * ### Parsing the manual data:
     When the user enters the data manually, multiple format are supported, however the toughest one to implement was numpy arrays (after they were printed).
-It was important to me to allow for numpy arrays to be pasted mainly so that generated datasets like sk-learns make_moons, make_blobs etc.. could be supported.
-The problem with numpy arrays is that after they are printed, they are displayed with alot of whitespace, no commas, and the biggest trouble, whole numbers displayed as floats (for example 3.)!
+It was important for me to allow for numpy arrays to be pasted mainly so that generated datasets like sk-learns make_moons, make_blobs etc.. could be supported.
+The problem with numpy arrays is that after they are printed, they are displayed with alot of whitespace, no commas, and whole numbers displayed as floats (for example 3.).
-    To parse the data, mainly two regular expressions are used:
+    To parse the data, two main regular expressions are used:
     ```javascript
     const replace_spaces_with_commas = new RegExp(/(?<=\[\ *?\-?\(\d+|([+-]?([0-9]*[.])?[0-9]+\.?\ *))( +?)(?=\ *\-?\(\d+|([+-]?([0-9]*[.])?[0-9]+\.?\ *)\])/g)
     const find_illegal_chars = new RegExp(/([A-Z]|[a-z]|[\!-\']|[\*\+\`]|[\:\;\?\@\^\_\~])+/g)